feteezuk/website/README.md

 After finishing *LEarn Enough Git to be Dangerous*, you will know how to use git properly to track changes in your projects.

-I am updating a mistake here
+I am updating a mistake here.

+Adding the 2nd push here.